AbhiXverse/Solidity-journey/Day 15/How Uniswap Works.md

 Trade Mechanism:

-- Uniswap allows users to swap
+- Uniswap allows users to swap one token for another.
+    - e.g: a user can swap ETH to DAI

+- Price Determination:
+-